firefinancialservices/slate/source/index.md

 You will recieve an array of events as they occur.
 In general there will be only one event per message, but as your volume increases, we will gather all events in a short time-window into one call to your webhook.
 This reduces the load on your server.

 When the data is sent to your webhook it will be signed and encoded using JWT (JSON Web Token).
 JWT is a compact URL-safe means of representing data to be transferred between two parties (see [JWT.io](http://jwt.io) for more details and to get a code library for your programming environment).
-While the data is the message is visibile to anyone, the signature is created using a shared secret that only you and Fire have access to, so you can be sure that it came from us.
+While the data is the message is visibile to anyone, the signature is created using a shared secret that only you and fire.com have access to, so you can be sure that it came from us.

 A JWT looks like this: